OOPS-Studio/CanvasTextInput/README.md

 ### Create and render your first Canvas Text Input

-Now that you have the shell setup, you can very quickly and easily create and render new Canvas Text Inputs.
+Now that you have the shell set up, you can very quickly and easily create and render new Canvas Text Inputs.

 To create a new Canvas Text Input, use the `TextInput` constructor.
 The constructor takes in 3 required arguments and one optional requirement, like so: `new TextInput(canvas,x,y,*style)`
 * `canvas` should be a the canvas element that you want this Canvas Text Input to exist on.